miketela/test/context_files/transform_context.md

         *   Key: (`Id_Documento`, `Tipo_Facilidad`).
         *   Assignment: sequence starting at 850,500 per run; the first occurrence assigns, repeats reuse.
         *   Overwrite: always replaces the source file value (the original is not preserved).
-        *   Format: if numeric, present with padding to 10 digits.
+        *   Format: output zero‑padded 10-digit strings whenever the generated value is numeric.
         *   Duplicates by `Numero_Prestamo` within the same key: log only (no incidences).
     2.  **Date Mapping (no day/month inversion):**
         *   JOIN `Id_Documento` (TDC) ↔ `identificacion_de_cuenta` (AT02) with normalized keys (digits‑only, no leading zeros).